mchutt/mchutt/README.md

-- 👋 Hi, I’m @mchutt
-   Test Automation Engineer
+- 👋 Hi, I’m @mchutt a Test Automation Engineer

 <!---
 mchutt/mchutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.